JoDi-2903/Cucina-Intelligente-di-MASsimo/README.md

 - `reject_unservable_customers` (bool): Reject customers that can't be served (dish preparation time $+$ dish eating time $>$ customer's available time).
 - `clear_old_logs` (bool): Remove old log files and reports before starting a new run.
+- `experienced_manager` (bool): If set to true, the manager **uses machine learning to predict the customer amount**.
+Otherwise, the manager will just assume that the restaurant will always be full.